 2019 Record: 77-85

-San Francisco continues to hang onto older names, and the pitching might take an even bigger hit if Madison Bumgarner leaves.
+San Francisco continues to hang onto older names, and the pitching took a hit with Bumgarner leaving.
 It is hard to see this group contending with the group they have.

 26. Miami Marlins